mavenman/streamroller/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/dustinblackman/streamroller) [![Deploy to Docker Cloud](https://files.cloud.docker.com/images/deploy-to-dockercloud.svg)](https://cloud.docker.com/stack/deploy/?repo=https://github.com/dustinblackman/streamroller)

-Streamroller is a mutlistream tool that allows you to broadcast your streams (e.g OBS/Xsplit) to multiple platforms such as Twitch and Facebook.
+Streamroller is a mutlistream tool that allows you to broadcast your streams (e.g OBS/Xsplit) to multiple platforms such as Twitch, Youtube, and Facebook at once.
 It also has read only chat to make it easy to vocally respond to your viewers in a single window.

 This tool is meant to be hosted remotely to avoid networking issues locally as trying to stream for multiple sources can get quite heavy.
-Instructions on how to set up a free server are below!
+Instructions on how to set up a free server are below (Heroku is the easiest)!

 ## Screenshots